Module 11 : Conclusion#

 Upside Down Labs is committed to :

-Open-source biomedical hardware and software
+Open-source research graded hardware and software

 Affordable neuroscience tools